Manuramv/CurrencyConverter/README.md

   ## MVVM Pattern
     - Our currency converter app follows the MVVM pattern
 #  Data Binding & 2 Way data Binding
+- We've followed the data bindign approach to bind the views with classes and view models.
+So that I can perform the UI actions with less code and directly from viewmodel.We have extensively used data binding in this appliation wherever it's possible.
+- I also used the 2 way binding for the Edittexts and Spinners even though it was quite difficult.